kvs247/laplacian-leader-follower-dynamics/README.md

 In the current state (1/31), the algorithm has the following performance:

-dim 5: 0.5 s
+dim 5: 0.5 sec

-dim 6: 30 s
+dim 6: 30 sec

 dim 7: 1.15 hr

 dim 8: likely >100 hr

-We would love to add efficiency to love algorithm so we might be able to process more matrices.
+We would love to add efficiency to algorithm so we might be able to process more matrices.

+### 4 Algorithm Speed Improvment

+Reorganized and reordered steps PBH Test for more efficient process.
+This made algorithm about 2x faster.
+New times:

+dim 5: 0.27 sec

+dim 6: 13 sec

+dim 7: 28 min

+dim 8: likely >100 hr